wudsn-atari800-demos/SillyPack2k22WE/menu/README.txt

 https://files.scene.org/browse/
 parties/2022/sillyventure22we

-Menu background music "Sexquix" by Aleksander Martin (Alex)
+Menu background music "Waves"
+by Aleksander Martin (Alex)

 Background music for this readme
-"Max - Ingame" by Aleksander
+"Timeless Announcement - Loading #1"
-Martin (Alex)
+by Aleksander Martin (Alex)

 Stay Atari and see you at SV2k23 SE.